A minority within a minority

 With fellow Christians and in partnership with other aid agencies, we built and operate House of Hope, where refugees learn English and marketable skills, where we hold kids’ clubs and medical clinics and distribute food and other necessities.

 We re-built five of my tribe’s villages which were destroyed by fighting.
 We restored electrical power, dug wells for fresh water, re-built houses, repaired and supplied schools, re-built and supplied hospitals and clinics, fixed damaged roads.
 I continue to help in the schools and serve in other ways in those villages.
-I share Christ there and am discipling two believers from that area.

 Ministry of reconciliation